JonathanVusich/sinter-lang/README.md

 ```

 ### Comments
-Like most languages, Flux supports single-line (or end-of-line) and multi-line (block) comments.
+Like most languages, Sinter supports single-line (or end-of-line) and multi-line (block) comments.

 ```ignorelang
 // This is an end-of-line comment